kremalicious/blog/content/posts/2008-04-17-make-cool-and-clever-text-effects-with-css-text-shadow.md

 But wait, regarding Safari on Mac OS X there's one more (bad) thing to remember.
 The Mac OS X 10.5.2 update [resulted in minor changes of the WebKit text-shadow rendering](http://www.islayer.com/blog/?p=255).
 It seems that with this update text-shadow is finally rendered correctly as WebKit added one extra pixel to the shadow offset on 10.4.11 and 10.5.1.

-## 3. Any chance of cross-browser compatibility?
+## 3. Any chance of cross-browser compatibility

 So the major browser Internet Explorer doesn't support it yet but just don't count on Internet Explorer.
 I guess they are happy with [coding their own non-standard version of CSS for IE9](http://blogs.msdn.com/ie/archive/2008/04/01/announcing-css-2012.aspx) and making shadows with those [DXImageTransform.Microsoft.Shadow-stuff](<http://msdn2.microsoft.com/en-us/library/ms532985(VS.85).aspx>) which in the end just [looks horrible](http://kilianvalkhof.com/2008/design/almost-cross-browser-text-shadow/).
 So even IE 9 won't have it included.